-May I offer thanks to all those who have contributed to NALA's living history - from the early volunteers whose pioneering vision led to the professional and critical institution that is NALA today - a movement that has remained such an unrelenting force for social inclusion.
-Most of all, I would like to thank again the adults who had the courage and determination to engage with NALA, seizing the opportunities offered, and, above all, those who have shared their stories and, thus, have encouraged so many others.
+I would like to thank all the people who have contributed to NALA's living history; from the early volunteers whose pioneering vision led to the professional and vital establishment that is NALA today - a movement of unstoppable force for social inclusion.
+Most of all, I would like to thank the adults who had the courage and determination to seize the opportunities that NALA provided.